gpaddis/datalo/README.md

 ```
 $ datalo isbn eBook_list.csv destination_file.txt --force
 ```
-You can also set an activation **status** (ACTIVE / INACTIVE) for each processed ISBN.
-Use the option `--status` followed by the desired status:
+If you don't specify an **activation status**, all identifiers are flagged as ACTIVE by default.
+You can also set a custom status (ACTIVE / INACTIVE) using the option `--status` followed by the desired status:
 ```
 $ datalo isbn eBook_list.csv destination_file.txt --force --status INACTIVE
 ```